1. Running a pre-defined set#

 Plotting the coordinates#

 The following code will plot the patch coordinates for run 1 of the set we just ran.
-Make sure to have your directory set to output_files
+Make sure to change the directory after the imports to your output_files path so the files can be found.
+The path below is just an example.

 This script will generate the following plot: